goetas/twital/doc/tags/attr.rst

 ========

 Twital allows you to create HTML/XML attributes in a very simple way.
-You have not to mess uop with control structures inside HTML tags.
+You do not have to mess up with control structures inside HTML tags.

-Let's see how it works:
+Let's see how does it work:

 .. code-block:: xml+jinja